Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 ```

+>Once overage occurs , the [Authorize] attribute and IsInRole() won’t work as the claims collection no longer has the groups fetched via graph.

 ### The groups overage claim

 To ensure that the token size doesn’t exceed HTTP header size limits, the Microsoft Identity Platform limits the number of object Ids that it includes in the **groups** claim.